go-to-k/cls3/README.md

 - -f, --force: optional
   - ForceMode (Delete the bucket together)
     - If you specify this option with -t (--tableBucketsMode), it will delete not only the namespaces and the tables but also the table bucket itself.
+    - If you specify this option with -vv (--vectorBucketsMode), it will delete not only the indexes but also the vector bucket itself.
 - -i, --interactive: optional
   - Interactive Mode for buckets selection
 - -o, --oldVersionsOnly: optional